Considerations for Doing RNA Work

 Isolation from fresh cells or tissues

 For cultured cells and fresh tissues, total cellular RNA can be isolated by several different methods.
 The original method of extracting nucleic acids uses phenol and chloroform to separate proteins and lipids into an organic phase and nucleic acids into an aqueous phase.
-This process can be done under acidic conditions to selectively extract RNA away from DNA.
+This process can be done under acidic conditions to selectively extract RNA from samples.
 A related method is to use TRI Reagent™ (also called TRIzol™), which uses guanidinium salt in combination with phenol and chloroform to selectively isolate RNA.

-These days, many researchers prefer to use column-based RNA isolation kits to avoid the use of phenol-based methods that involve hazardous chemicals and tricky technique required to separate organic and aqueous phases.
+These days, many researchers prefer to use column-based RNA isolation kits to avoid the use of phenol-based methods that involve hazardous chemicals and tricky techniques required to separate organic and aqueous phases.
 For those looking for a simpler purification solution, there are easy-to-use kits available such as the CELLDATA RNAstorm™ Fresh Cell and Tissue RNA Isolation Kit.
 Many such kits use guanidinium salt and silica membrane columns to selectively isolate RNA, while others use magnetic beads.

 Total RNA isolated from these methods consists of ~95% ribosomal RNA.
 For some applications, it may be desirable to purify mRNA from the total RNA.
 However, because mRNA makes up a small percentage of cellular RNA, it can be difficult to obtain high yields of mRNA, and to remove all of the ribosomal RNA.
 Methods involving beads coated with oligo dT that bind to the poly A tails of mRNA are most commonly used to enrich mRNA from a sample.